 In my opinion the concept of softness is perhaps the most misrepresented idea in all of Tai Chi.
-For many, softness is to be floppy, it is to be loose in both musculature, structure and position.
+For many softness is to be floppy, it is to be soft in both musculature, structure and position.
 It is the idea to ‘yield’ to external forces and to be loose and slack when someone interacts with us.
-I have lost count of the number of Tai Chi exponents that I have met who had embraced this idea, most of whom could not maintain their positional security when interacting with a partner.
+I have lost count of the amount of Tai Chi exponents that I have met who had embraced this idea, most of whom cannot maintain their structure or positional security when interacting with a partner.
 Conversely the Tai Chi Experts that I have met whom I would say maintain the real depth of skill we hear in of the originators felt subtle, but powerful, and certainly not slack.

 Many of the training methods of Tai Chi have the explicit purpose of softening and releasing.
-Indeed, it is one of the primary focuses of the Jibengong in the style.
-We have methods of release training, where we aim to understand and create a connection to the ‘off switch’ in our muscles, we have sets of specific techniques that directly make our limbs heavy and released!
-Surely, soft is to be devoid of tension and is to be embraced?
-Yes … but within a specific context.
+Indeed it is one of the primary focuses of the Jibengong in the style.
+We have methods of release training, where we aim to understand and create a connection to the ‘off switch’ in our muscles, we even have sets of specific training that directly make our limbs heavy and released!
+Surely, soft is to be devoid of tension?
+Yes … but within the context of a specific scenario.

 It is important when considering any training method that we approach it with a top down viewpoint.
-What does ‘softness’ actually mean, what is ‘song’, what is release … these are all important questions but first we must ask “Why should we be released, song or soft?”
+What does ‘softness’ actually mean, what is ‘song’, what is release … these are all important questions but first we must ask “Why should we be released, Song and soft?”

 Tai Chi is dependant upon a certain type of body in order to function both as a martial art and as a health practice.
-This body is stable, connected and responsive, it is able to move externally and make space internally, it is able to express and receive forces with the entire body and to never act disjointedly.
-If we are tense in specific muscles then we lose the qualities needed for the Tai Chi Body (shen-fa), we get stuck in our movement and the ‘space’ inside the body is lost.
-However, these things are also lost if we are floppy like a noodle.
+This body is stable, connected and responsive, it is able to move externally and make space internally, it is able to express and receive forces with the entire body and is never act disjointedly.
+If we are tense in specific muscles then we lose the qualities needed for the Tai Chi Body (shen-fa), we get stuck in our movement and the ‘space’ inside the body.
+But it also lost if we are floppy like a noodle.
 When we are floppy we lose connection, sensitivity and responsiveness.
-Areas of slack limit the immediacy and connectedness of our motion, they cause dense and light areas in the body and we are as disordered as if we were tense, simply with a different root cause.
+Areas of slack limit the immediacy and connectedness of our motion, then cause dense and light areas in the body and we are as disordered as if we were tense.

 Imagine a spiders web, it is remarkably flexible, and it is this flexibility that enables a spiders web to perform its function, to catch bugs of significant weight and velocity.
 But, an important part of that spiders web is how it is pulled taut, so that the spider can perceive the bug that is caught and move to subdue its prey.
 Imagine if that spiders web was brittle, or pulled too tight?
 It would break at the slightest strain, this is the error of tension.
 But equally imagine the web slack and hanging loose, it may well catch a bug but the spider would never know about it, this is the error of slackness.
 From this idea we can see that our body must be the web – supple, flexible and taut, and then, just like the spider, our brain and CNS can feel and perceive precisely what is going on.

-When moving towards the extremes of tension or softness, the web is ineffective, and this is also true of our bodies – although the tense body may break, the slack body won’t tell us anything so neither is preferred.
+These extremes that make the web ineffective are also true of our bodies – although the tense body may break, the slack body won’t tell us anything so neither is preferred.
 Useful softness is found in the fertile but difficult to manage middle ground, where the softness is found and framed within the context of extension, tautness and connection.

 In the early stages of Tai Chi practice we are taught to make the movements large and extended, often called the large frame.
-This is because we are better able to produce and feel the entire body while in extension, pulling on all of the tissues of the body to create whole body movement.
+This is because we are better able to produce a connected position while in extension, pulling on all of the tissues of the body to create whole body movement.
 The novice will move with long movements that stretch the tissues of the body from the head to the toes, this will allow the body to ‘map’ itself and feel the connections.

 It is within this framework of extension that we should look to find and develop softness.
-We add training and methods to enable us to feel where unwanted tension lies and focus on releasing that tension to create a quality known as ‘song’(sung).
+We add training and methods to be able us to feel where unwanted tension lies and focus on releasing that tension to produce a state of extended release known as ‘song’(sung).
 It is a long and drawn out process as we are constantly balancing the reality of release, with the feeling of connection, never letting one or the other win completely.
 You may be able to imagine the stretched muscle and its internal pulls, now think of releasing the tensions in that pulled muscle while maintaining its pull!
 Not an easy, nor quick task.

-For the beginner this compact or shallow way is not the method to persue.
+But for the beginner this compact or shallow way is not the method.
 For the beginner, we start in extended postures, long open positions and large circular motions.
 At the same time we train to understand softness within this context, seeking release inside of extension.
 This release helps to further connect the body, but also it means that we do not have any blockages in our system that will accumulate forces, from our own motion or that of our partners or opponents.

-Contextualising for combat combat, tension present in a connected structure will prove to be a great advantage to a skilled and determined attacker.
-They will feel the tension in your structure and focus on it, taking your balance, striking you in a vulnerable spot or destroying your position.
+If we look at combat, then tension present in a connected structure will prove to be a great advantage to a skilled and determined attacker.
+They will feel the tension in your structure and focus their forces on to that tension, taking your balance, striking you in a vulnerable spot or destroying your position.